josephinecowley/logic_simulator_GF2/README.md

 # logic_simulator_GF2

 Welcome to our logic simulator!
-This programme takes a logic description file which follows the EBNF syntax defined in the file: https://github.com/josephinecowley/logic_simulator_GF2/blob/main/logsim/logsim/test.ebnf and creates a simulator to help users map out signals in any given circuit.
+This program takes a logic description file which follows the EBNF syntax defined in the file: https://github.com/josephinecowley/logic_simulator_GF2/blob/main/logsim/logsim/test.ebnf and creates a simulator to help users map out signals in any given circuit.

 ## Devlopers: Project Kanban board